 Information on diseases presented on this site does not necessarily mean that a condition is widespread in the breed; the data are simply "reported cases" and may be different to prevalence in the breed as a whole.
-Refer to our Dachs-Life 2012 Health Survey for prevalence data.
+Refer to our Dachs-Life 2015 Health Survey for prevalence data.

 All information provided in Health Reports submitted to this site is treated as confidential by the Dachshund Breed Council's Health and Welfare Sub-committee.
 Reports on health conditions in UK Dachshunds will only be presented on this site in anonymous, summarised form.
 Breeders and Owners who submit information will not be identifiable from the information presented here.